A Framework for Using Value-Added in Regressions: Simulations

-Finally to better illustrate the role of the correlations between the observable characteristics of students used to estimate value added and true teacher quality, I let $\rho$ be equal 0 , 0.25, 0.5, and 0.75 and draw a 1000 replications for each value.
-For each set of replications, I repeat the previous exercise and obtain the coverage rate of the estimated confidence intervals from OLS and optimal GMM.
-Figure \ref{fig:cov} presents the results of this exercise, while the actual coverage rate of confidence intervals obtained from OLS deteriorates as the correlation between observable characteristics and true quality increases, the confidence intervals from the optimal GMM procedure perform well even when the correlation is set to be unrealistically high with $\rho=0.75$.
+To better illustrate the role of the correlations between the observable characteristics of students used to estimate value added and true teacher quality, I let $\rho$ be equal 0 , 0.25, 0.5, and 0.75 and draw a 1000 replications for each value.
+For each set of replications, I repeat the previous exercise and obtain the coverage rate of the estimated confidence intervals from using the multi-step OLS estimator with the incorrect and corrected standard errors.
+Figure \ref{fig:cov} presents the results of this exercise, while the actual coverage rate of confidence intervals obtained from OLS deteriorates as the correlation between observable characteristics and true quality increases, the confidence intervals constructed using the from the GMM standard errors perform well even when the correlation is set to be unrealistically high with $\rho=0.75$.
 To understand why the confidence intervals from OLS provide coverage well below their nominal rates as the correlation increases, I plot for each set of replications the actual standard deviation of $\widehat{\kappa}_{OLS}$ from the Monte-Carlo and the average standard errors obtained from OLS.
 Figure \ref{fig:sd} presents the results.
 While the increasing correlation leads the actual standard deviation of $\widehat{\kappa}_{OLS}$ to increase, the average standard errors obtained from OLS do not change since they do not take into account the correlation.
 This results in a larger drop of coverage for confidence intervals as the correlation increases.

+Finally, Table \ref{table:simul3} presents the monte-carlo variances of the multi-step OLS estimator of $\kappa_0$ and the optimal GMM estimator of $\kappa_0$ from section \ref{section:overid}.
+The optimal GMM has a slightly a lower variance than the multi-step OLS estimator, specifically it is $1.3\%$ lower.\footnote{The small magnitude of the difference could be due to the fact that the simulations have only a moderate amount of heteroskedasticity, no correlations between $\epsilon$ and $\eta$, and constant VA over time which implies $\E[\boldsymbol{R}_{j}|\boldsymbol{R^{(-t)}_{j}}]$ is linear.}